FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 import com.inversoft.rest.ClientResponse;

 public class DeleteApplication {
   public static void main(String[] args) {
     ApplicationProperties.setupProperties();

-        // Initiating the client
+    // Instantiate the client
     FusionAuthClient client = new FusionAuthClient(ApplicationProperties.getApiKey(),
         ApplicationProperties.getFusionAuthURL());

     UUID appId = UUID.fromString("991001b4-d196-4204-b483-a0ed5dbf7666");

-        // Using the returned ClientResponse object
+    // Use the returned ClientResponse object
     ClientResponse<Void, Errors> response = client.deleteApplication(appId);

     if (response.wasSuccessful()) {
-            // Outputting the application's details
+      // Output the application's details
-            System.out.println(response.successResponse);
+      System.out.println("Deleted!");

     } else {
-            // Handling errors
+      // Handle errors
       System.out.println(response.errorResponse);
     }
   }
 }
 ```

-If you run the above code, and the request is successful, you'll get a response of `null`, indicating that the application has been deleted from FusionAuth.
+If you run the above code, and the request is successful, you'll get a response of `Deleted!`, indicating that the application has been deleted from FusionAuth.

 ## Conclusion

-To this end, you've seen how it is easy to integrate FusionAuth with Java using the client library.
+Throughout this article, you've seen how it is easy to integrate FusionAuth with Java using the client library.
 The library provides an easy-to-use native Java binding to the FusionAuth REST API, which allows you to quickly complete your identity and user management tasks.

 Of course, we've just scratched the surface of the things you can achieve with the FusionAuth Java client.
 You can head over to [the documentation](https://github.com/FusionAuth/fusionauth-java-client) and discover its other awesome capabilities.

 Next steps you might want to take to further explore the FusionAuth Java client library:

-* add a user to a group
+* Add a user to a group
-* retrieve all the users in a group
+* Retrieve all the users in a group
-* log a user out
+* Log a user out